 How do we update our labor movements for 21st century work?
-Will training prosecutors differently have an outsized impact on criminal justice reform?
-How do we revitalize our public institutions in an era of increasing privatization?
+What happens when data scientists and mathematicians join forces with changemakers to address systemic racism?
+How can sober active communities help people heal from trauma and addition?
 Right now, all across the country, social innovators are taking on these and other big challenges.
 They imagine a new way forward and build it for everyone, for the good of all.
-Meet our 14 newest U.S. Ashoka Fellows here and follow along via Twitter, Instagram, or/and Facebook in the weeks ahead.
+Meet our newest U.S. Ashoka Fellows here and follow along via Twitter, Instagram, or/and Facebook in the weeks ahead.

 Sixto Cancel is helping young adults who “age out” of the foster care system lead its transformation and support each other via peer insights and technology.
 For more, read his Ashoka profile and Forbes Q&A.